dsaltas/WiFi-WebRadio/README.md

 ### ToDo

-- Upload Reference Designators Diagram.
+- Order, build and test the newer revision.